estebanabaroa/challenges-proof-of-concept/README.md

   postScore?: number
   postReply?: number
-  firstCommentTimestamp?: number // exclude if author account age is greater or equal than now - firstCommentTimestamp role?: string[] // exclude challenge if author.role.role = one of the string, singular because it only has to match 1 role }
+  firstCommentTimestamp?: number // exclude if author account age is greater or equal than now - firstCommentTimestamp }
 OptionInput {
   option: string // option property name, e.g. characterCount